KunalSharma7869/Product-Sales-Analysis-Power---Bi-/README.md

 - And Lastly, Report has a area chart showing months on X-Axis and profit on Y-Axis showing profit monthly.

-- I have also included a **Reset** button at the top to clear all slicer's.

-- To use it hold CTRL and then click it to reset all the slicer's.
+- To use it hold CTRL and then click it to reset all the buttons to move from one dashboard to other.